An introduction to Social Policy

 issues in Social Policy.
 The Internet is an international medium, and

-several pages about social policy in the UK the material has mainly
+although there are several pages about social policy in the UK the

-selected because of its international
+material has mainly been selected because of its international

 interest.
-The topics covered are the sorts of issue which would be
+The topics covered are the sorts of issue which would

 The entries are short and designed to load quickly.
 If you would like to know more, there are links to follow, reading lists and a page leading to much longer on-line readings.